Apollo-Team/Apollo/README.md

 I want to create one plugin for add this generator :)

+## World features

+All world features is based on Genisys developments and Spigot.

+Based on Spigot :
+- Biome temperatures

 #IMPORTANT!

 Thanks all and more thanks to : @Aericio ( lenny and nab ) , @SalmonGER ( more better developer ,you can ask you for question of PocketMine ) and @caspervanneck ( developer 0.5/1 with generator ) for help. :)